 Eliminating these common roadblocks can step up your professional game.

 1. Bad Band Name

-Sure, there are famous groups with less-than-great names, but unless you’re Led Zeppelin or the Butthole Surfers in talent quality it will hurt you.
+Sure, there are famous groups with less-than-great names, but unless you’re Led Zeppelin or the Butthole Surfers in talent quality it will likely hurt you.

 Here are qualities of good band names:

 - Gives an indication of the music you’ll hear from the band.
 A name is a brand.
 If you’re a soul group with the word “metal” in your name, or a metal band with a cheery title, it creates a promise of art the listener will not hear.
 Inside jokes don’t work in promo.
-Make good on what your name sounds like.
+Please make good on what your name sounds like.

 Bad Band Names:

 -Anything you thought of with a bong in your hand.
 The words “spaceship”, “dude” or “excellent” are probably a mistake.